 As part of the GCRF, the UK National Academies launched the interdisciplinary Challenge-Led Grants with a focus on resilience.

 This £8 million call invited proposals from researchers across all academic disciplines.
 The interdisciplinary consortia will generate new approaches to significant and complex resilience problems facing developing countries and consist of one UK research group and two developing country research groups.

-Objectives of the Challenge-led Grants are:
+Objectives of the Challenge-led Grants were:

-- Royal Society (the natural sciences, including engineering)
+- Royal Society (natural sciences, including engineering)

 - British Academy (social sciences and humanities)

 - Academy of Medical Sciences (medical and clinical research)